greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/okrs-in-gitlab_1_1.md

 ---
-title: "OKRs in GitLab"
+title: OKRs in GitLab
-description: "How to enter and organize OKRs in the GitLab platform."
+description: How to enter and organize OKRs in the GitLab platform.
 weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/okrs-in-gitlab_1_1/
+linkTitle: OKRs in GitLab
+type: docs
 ---

 Watch this video for a demo on how to use GitLab for OKR management: